-There are seven servers: castor, pollux, spectrum, zeus, hera, cerebus and hydra.
-Cerebus and Hydra are the file servers; the others are compute servers and are mostly for remote access.
-Cerebus and Hydra contain a special feature, Snapshots, which allows users to restore their own files without system administrator intervention.
+There are seven servers: castor, pollux, spectrum, zeus, hera, athena, medusa.
+Medusa is the file server; the others are compute servers and are mostly for remote access.
+Medusa contains a special feature, Snapshots, which allows users to restore their own files without system administrator intervention.
 See Backing up your files by using Snapshots in Section 8.3.
 Since your files are not located on any particular workstation, you may access them from any workstation in any lab.
 So, when you come to the lab you don't have to bring floppy disks and you do not have to use the same workstation every time.